 - Submersible Pumps, Wires and Leaks down well

 - Captive Air Tanks, Pressure Switches and Valves

 - Chlorinate Wells

 - Whole House water filters

 Because the pump is above ground, most people believe this type of water system is easier to work on.
 False.
 My experience has led me to understand most problems with deep well jet pumps originate down the well.
 While a submersible pump is self-contained in its ability to work; the pull motion employed by a jet pump relies on parts external of the pump.
 The pump itself is no more complicated than a fan.
 Look to the foot valve and jet assembly as probable causes to most problem.

 Captive Air Tanks

-An operable captive air tank complements a quality pump.
+An operable captive air tank works in unison with any pump in a closed water system.
 Protecting expensive pumps is what tanks do.
-A quality captive air tanks can easily decrease the number of times any pump cycles.
+A quality bladder tanks can decrease the number of times any pump cycles.
 In turn, your pump lasts longer.
 The most important component within your water system is also one of the easier parts to replace.
 The pile of tanks pictured here are the fruits of my labors.
 Sometimes I can save the existing well pump from a premature death.
 Other times, a bad well tank dooms the pump as well.
 A double whammy for the pocketbook.